-This is an aggregate of information from various sources* that has been selected as being of interest to fellow philosophy graduate students – something like a virtual department bulletin board.
+This is an aggregate of information from various sources selected as being of interest to fellow philosophy graduate students – something of a virtual department bulletin board.
 Click around and check out what’s here.
-You could start with the calendar.
-Or the videos.
+You could start with the calendar or the videos.

 If you are a graduate student in the CUNY philosophy program this Website is for you.
 You can create your own post by joining the Philosophy Group in the CUNY Commons.
 As a member, you are given author status on this Website.
 For more information, visit the adding to this Website page.

-*This includes events at locations a subway (or train) ride away from the Graduate Center, such as NYU, Columbia, Princeton, Rutgers, or nearby museums.
-Please note that in some cases these events have no official affiliation or connection with the CUNY Graduate Center, but are posted here because our students may wish to attend.
+This Site includes events at locations a subway (or train) ride away from the Graduate Center, such as NYU, Columbia, Princeton, Rutgers, or nearby museums.
+In some cases these events have no official affiliation or connection with the CUNY Graduate Center, but are posted here because our students may wish to attend.

-NB: The information on this website is added by graduate students and its presence here does not make it “official”.
 If you have questions about content, please email the source referenced in the post or refer to our department website.
+The information on this website is added by graduate students and its presence here does not make it “official”.

 ADDING TO THIS WEBSITE